 AI and blockchain ad fraud protection

 While improving tech may increase the different ways in which digital ad fraud can be carried out, it also offers increasingly-advanced solutions to those aiming to prevent ad fraud.
-Machine learning could be key in ad fraud detection, says TrafficGuard, calling upon data from Juniper Research.
+Machine learning could be key in ad fraud detection, says an ad fraud detection and protection company TrafficGuard, calling upon data from Juniper Research.

-This finds that, in all, machine learning will reduce the impact of ad fraud by over $10 billion by 2022, increasing from $2 billion in 2018.
+This finds that, in all, machine learning will reduce the impact of ad fraud by about $10 billion by this year, increasing from $2 billion in 2018.
 In APAC, this will stand at $3.5 billion – up from $0.6 billion in 2018.

-AI can detect suspicious behaviour, filter IP addresses, and generally monitor traffic.
+AI can detect suspicious behavior, filter IP addresses, and generally monitor traffic.
 Its increasing prevalence in combating ad fraud will come in tandem with general wider use in advertising – to target specific markets for example.
-Juniper Research predict that platforms using AI to segment markets will account for 74% of total advertising expenditure by 2022.

 Blockchain has also been suggested as a potential solution to ad fraud, affording the complete transparency which has been so deeply compromised by programmatic ad fraud.